ZhangJC-2k/RCUMP/README.md

-This is a repo for our paper: "**RCUMP: Residual Completion Unrolling with Mixed Priors for Snapshot Compressive Imaging**"
+This is a repo for our work: "**RCUMP: Residual Completion Unrolling with Mixed Priors for Snapshot Compressive Imaging**"

 #### News
 Our work has been accepted by TIP, codes and results are coming soon (May or June).